• Recipes

 • Vegan Bacon Bits - both soy curl bacon bits and tempeh bacon work great here.
 Tempeh bacon can be pan-sauteed or baked.
 Let it cool, then chop into crumbles.

-How To Make Healthy Potato Salad
+How To Make Rosemary Potato Salad

 two photos showing mixing rosemary mayo in a bowl, and cooking potatoes in water.